Dynamics of attractor transitions in Boolean networks under noise: Attractor dynamics via transition probabilities

 \subsection{Transition probabilities between attractors}

-The process for computing the transition matrix under noise is as follows.
 We first simulate the time evolution of states in a given Boolean network and identify all possible attractors.
 Each state in the network converges to one of these attractors after passing through transient states.
-We introduce noise by flipping the value of a single randomly chosen node in a given attractor state, and simulate the dynamics to determine the resulting attractor.
+We introduce lcoal noise by flipping the value of a randomly chosen node in a given attractor state, and simulate the dynamics to determine the resulting attractor.
 This process mimics external perturbations that disrupt the deterministic evolution of the system.
 Since noise acts intermittently, the Boolean network remains in attractors for most of the time rather than in transient states.
 Therefore, we restrict our analysis to attractor states, as the system stays in them with high probability.
 By repeating this process for every state in each attractor, we estimate the transition probabilities between attractors.

 The specific transition probability from attractor $\alpha$ to attractor $\beta$ is computed as follows.
 Let $\ell_\alpha$ be the length of attractor $\alpha$, meaning that it consists of $\ell_\alpha$ states.
 For each state in $\alpha$, we flip each of the $N$ nodes once, one flip per node, and count the number of instances $\nu_{\alpha \beta}$ in which the system transitions to attractor $\beta$.
 This results in a total of $N \ell_\alpha$ flipping attempts across all states in attractor $\alpha$.
 When $\nu_{\alpha \beta}$ transitions occur from attractor $\alpha$ to attractor $\beta$ out of $N \ell_\alpha$ trials, the corresponding transition probability is defined as